 The purpose of this section is to explain how the Society complies with the principles relating to remuneration in the UK Corporate Governance Code, July 2018.
-The Society has adopted a Remuneration Policy, which describes how the Society complies with the FCA's Remuneration Code.

 11.1.
 The Level and Components of Remuneration

 Code Principle: Remuneration Policies and practices should be designed to support strategy and promote long-term sustainable success.
 Executive remuneration should be aligned to company purpose and values and be clearly linked to the successful delivery of the company's long term strategy.